 An employee participation program can also be designed as a stock option plan.
 The employee participation program or the stock option plan can be designed so as to include members of the Management Board and/or senior employees.
 It is also possible to implement an employee participation program or a stock option plan exclusively for members of the Management Board and/or senior employees.
-An employee participation program or stock option plan can be introduced for members of the Management Board and/or senior employees of the Management Board and/or senior employees.
-An employee participation program or stock option plan can be introduced for members of the Management Board and/or senior employees of the Company and/or of affiliated companies.
-Moreover, the transfer of shares, if applicable, to an employee participation foundation in the meaning of sect.
-4d sub-sect.
-4 of the Income Tax Act is to be possible.
+An employee participation program or stock option plan can be introduced for members of the Management Board and/or senior employees and/or employees of the Company and/or of affiliated companies.
+Moreover, the transfer of shares, if applicable, to an employee participation foundation in the meaning of section 4d (4) of the Income Tax Act is to be possible.

 For the time being, UNIQA does not have an employee participation program or stock option plan of the type described above.
 The employee program introduced on the occasion of the re-IPO in 2013 made it possible for eligible employees (not including Management Board members) to subscribe to new shares from the capital increase without exclusion of the subscription right.
-The planned remuneration scheme for Management Board members is described in the proposed remuneration policy.
-If an employee participation program or a stock option program is introduced, the following conditions apply:
+The remuneration for Management Board members (including the long-term incentive designed as share-based remuneration with cash settlement) is described in the remuneration policy established by the Supervisory Board in 2020 and/or in the annual remuneration reports.

-The introduction of an employee participation program or a stock option plan is to provide an incentive for participants to contribute to the future success of the UNIQA Group through their individual performance and to participate in the success of the Group through an increase of the UNIQA share price and through dividend income.
+If an employee participation program or a stock option program is introduced, the following considerations apply: The introduction of an employee participation program or a stock option plan is to provide an incentive for participants to contribute to the future success of the UNIQA Group through their individual performance and to participate in the success of the Group through an increase of the UNIQA share price and through dividend income.
 Moreover, an employee participation program or a stock option plan is to foster identification with the Company.

 In the event of introduction of an employee participation program or a stock option plan, the Management Board and the Supervisory Board - the latter, in particular, in matters relating to the Management Board - would determine the detailed provisions regarding the granting of stock options and the issue of shares.
-These include provisions on the technical implementation and the procedure to be followed in the granting and exercise of stock options, determination of the issue price, holding periods, if any, and the treatment of stock options upon an employee's retirement, decease or termination of employment, as well as the elimination of a company from the UNIQA Group.
-In the event of transfer to an employee participation foundation in the meaning of sect.
-4d sub-sect.
-4 of the Income Tax Act, the provision of sect.
-4 sub-sect.
-4 of the Income Tax Act would have to be complied with, including the underlying plan for the transfer of shares.
+These include provisions on the technical implementation, the prerequisites and the procedure to be followed in the granting and exercise of stock options, the determination of the issue price, holding periods and the treatment of stock options upon an employee's retirement, decease or termination of employment, as well as the elimination of a company from the UNIQA Group.
+In the event of transfer to an employee participation foundation within the meaning of section 4d (4) of the Income Tax Act, the provisions of section 4d (4) of the Income Tax Act would have to be complied with, including the underlying plan for the transfer of shares.

 4. The possibility of acquiring own shares and of selling own shares other than on the stock exchange or through a public offering for the purpose of implementing an employee participation program or a stock option plan - as described in paragraph 3 - is in the interest of the Company.
-It is in UNIQA's interest to foster closer ties between executives and employees and the company they work for and the UNIQA Group, and to motivate executives and employees more strongly through the issue of shares.
+It is in UNIQA's interest to foster closer ties between executives as well as employees and the company they work for and the UNIQA Group, and to motivate executives and employees more strongly through the issue of shares.
 As shareholders, executives and employees identify more closely with the company and consequently take a greater interest in the economic success of the company and the Group.